- What is a ``voice critique?``

 That’s because most of these people are in the business of “selling dreams” – who will pump you full of accolades and superlatives just to get your money.

-The class will normally be about 4 hours.
-2 hours will be spent on stuff like“This is a script…” and….
-“This is a microphone…you speak into it here…”and the other two hours will be spent “in-studio.”
+The class will normally be about four hours.
+Two hours will be spent on stuff like “This is a script…” and….
+“This is a microphone…you speak into it here…” The other two hours will be spent “in-studio.”
 The “in-studio” portion of the course equates to you (as an individual) having a total of about 10 minutes behind the mic, depending on the size of the class – usually 8-10 people.

-Why the “split” of 2 hours here and 2 hours there?
+Why the “split” of two hours here and two hours there?
 Because “in-studio” time requires an engineer and is therefore a hard cost for the coach; the less time a coach spends recording in a studio with an engineer – the more money the coach makes.